‘DWTS’ Spoilers & Rumors Teasing Rob Gronkowski, Camille Kostek Heat Up Ahead Of Season 28 Cast Announcement

 “We’re hearing that Rob Gronkowski and Girlfriend are going to be on this seasons Dancing with the Stars.
 The couple is constantly in the limelight and it makes sense.
 So just remember where you heard it FIRST.”

-If Rob and Camille are part of Dancing with the Stars this fall, it’ll be interesting to see who they are partnered with in terms of the pros.
+If Rob and Camille are part of Dancing With the Stars this fall, it’ll be interesting to see who they are partnered with in terms of the pros.
 One possibility would be to put them with Jenna Johnson and Val Chmerkovskiy since they are both surely returning and recently got married to one another.
-That would amp up the competitive spark an extra bit and fans would probably go crazy over this combination.
+That would amp up the competitive spark an extra bit, and fans would probably go crazy over the combination.

 Another married pro couple is Emma Slater and Sasha Farber, but in terms of height, this pair probably isn’t quite the right fit for Rob and Camille.
 Of course, it’s entirely possible that Gronkowski and Kostek will be paired with unconnected pros.
-However, given the way this show often operates, it wouldn’t come as a surprise to try to go the couples’ route.
+However, given the way the show often operates, it wouldn’t come as a surprise to try to go the couples’ route.

 The buzz has been that Season 28 would have some big names.
 Fans have been a little skeptical of this, but casting Rob Gronkowski and Camille Kostek would fit that narrative.

 As The Inquisitr detailed, another recent celebrity hint seems to heavily suggest that Jessica Simpson might be dancing.
-In addition, it appears that The Bachelorette Hannah Brown and Queer Eye star Karamo Brown are also joining Dancing with the Stars this fall.
+In addition, it appears that The Bachelorette Hannah Brown and Queer Eye star Karamo Brown are also joining Dancing With the Stars this fall.

 The cast will be made official Wednesday morning, but the buzz is that the celebrity-pro pairings will not be revealed yet.
 Spoiler fans will want to stay tuned for additional rumors and teasers in the hours ahead as this Season 28 DWTS ensemble comes together.